supaflyENJOY/DynamicsDocs/docs/Patients/Calendar.md

 Working Hours are the general hours when a Patient can be serviced (e.g., 9:00 am - 5:00 pm with a lunch break from 12:00 am - 1:00 pm).
 Some Patient can have different working hours every day or week, while others have the same work hours every day.

-To add the hours when a Patient works to the calendar, click 'new'.
+To add the hours when a Patient can be serviced to the calendar, click 'new'.
 This will display 3 options - Working hours, Non-working, Time off.

 Upon clicking 'Working hours', a form will open on the side of the screen.

 - *All Day* - This is a toggle which represents if the Patient is working all day or if they are working a few hours a day.
-    - By default the toggle is off and you can enter a date.
+    - By default, the toggle is off and you can enter a date.
     - Upon switching the toggle to on, you can set a date range for all the days the Patient is working all day.
 - *Capacity* - This is a toggle.
-    - By default the toggle is off.
+    - By default, the toggle is off.
     - Upon switching the toggle to on, the capacity field displays next to the time/date range.
 Then you can set a capacity limit.
     - When the Capacity toggle is on, you can add a 'split' to their day.
-[Read more below](#split).
+[Read more below](#add-split-to-working-hours).
 - *Date*
     - When the 'All Day' toggle is off, 1 Date field displays.
     - When the 'All Day' toggle is on, 2 Date fields display for you to set a date range.